aegroto/waybar-groupie/README.md

 ### `width`
 - **Type**: `int`
-- **Description**: The width of the display area in terms of the number of characters or units.
-Adjusting this value will change the horizontal size of the display.
+- **Description**: The width of the widget area in terms of the number of characters.
+Adjusting this value will may be useful to avoid overlapping.

 ### `line_height`
 - **Type**: `float`
-- **Description**: The height of each line in the display.
-This affects the vertical spacing between lines of text and can be adjusted for better readability or to fit more content on the screen.
+- **Description**: The height of the text line, useful to add a bit of vertical padding.

 ### `active_background_color`
 - **Type**: `string`
-- **Description**: The background color used for active or highlighted elements.
-This color helps in visually distinguishing active elements from others.
+- **Description**: The background color used for the active window title.

 ### `background_color`
 - **Type**: `string`
-- **Description**: The default background color for the display.
-This sets the overall background color of the application interface.
+- **Description**: The background color for inactive window titles.

 ### Example JSON Configuration